inside-out-gear/Claude-AI-Discord-Bot/README.md

 - Python 3.7 or higher installed on your system
 - A Discord bot token (obtained from the Discord Developer Portal)
-- An Anthropic API key (obtained from the Anthropic website)
+- An Anthropic API key (obtained from the Anthropic website https://console.anthropic.com/ - *you will need to add credit)

 ## Setup